microsoft/AzureTRE/docs/manual-deployment.md

 make deploy-processor-function
 ```

 The Azure TRE is initially deployed with an invalid self-signed SSL certificate.
-This certificate is stored in the deployed Key Vault.
-To update the certificate in Key Vault needs to be replaced with one valid for the configured domain name.
+This certificate is stored in the deployed Key Vault and can/should be replaced with one valid for the configured domain name.
 To use a certificate from [Let's Encrypt][letsencrypt], simply run the command:

 ```cmd
 make letsencrypt